AnshKetchum/resumeop/README.md

 An optimizer that takes a job description, a bank of experiences, and tailors your resume to the job description using AI.
 Check out an example pdf generated right [here](Ansh_Chaurasia_CV.pdf).

+## Changelog
+3/2/24
+- Added support for AI generated cover letters!
+Looking for some feedback on what kind of edits you make post-generation.
+- Progress on integrating in more in-depth web researchers for company recon
+- Planning integrations for follow up messaging through LinkedIn and GMail

 ## Features